-- (a) Federal Laws, Regulations, Requirements, and Guidance.
-The Recipient agrees: - To comply with the requirements of 49 U.S.C. chapter 53 and other applicable federal laws, regulations, and requirements in effect now or later that affect its third-party procurements; - (2) To comply with the applicable U.S. DOT Common Rules; and - (3) To follow the most recent edition and any revisions of FTA Circular 4220.1, "Third-Party Contracting Guidance," to the extent consistent with applicable federal laws, regulations, requirements, and guidance. - (b) Full and Open Competition.
-The Recipient agrees to conduct all its third-party procurements using full and open competition as provided in 49 U.S.C. § 5325(a), and as determined by FTA. - (c) Exclusionary or Discriminatory Specifications.
-The Recipient agrees that it will not use any federal assistance under 49 U.S.C. chapter 53 for any procurement based on exclusionary or discriminatory specifications, as provided in 49 U.S.C. § 5325(h), unless authorized by other applicable federal laws, regulations, or requirements. - (d) Required Clauses in Third-Party Contracts.
-In addition to other applicable provisions of federal law, regulations, requirements, and guidance, all Third-Party Contracts made by the Recipient under the Federal award must contain provisions covering the following, as applicable: - (1) Simplified Acquisition Threshold.
-Contracts for more than the simplified acquisition threshold, currently set at \$250,000, which is the inflation adjusted amount determined by the Civilian Agency Acquisition Council and the Defense Acquisition Regulations Council (Councils) as authorized by 41 U.S.C. § 1908, or otherwise set by law, must address administrative, contractual, or legal remedies in instances where contractors violate or breach contract terms, and provide for such sanctions and penalties as appropriate.

-(Note that the simplified acquisition threshold determines the procurement procedures that must be employed pursuant to 2 C.F.R. §§ 200.317-200.326.
+- (3) To follow the most recent edition and any revisions of FTA Circular 4220.1, "Third Party Contracting Guidance," to the extent consistent with applicable federal laws, regulations, requirements, and guidance. - (b) Full and Open Competition.
+The Recipient agrees to conduct all its third party procurements using full and open competition as provided in 49 U.S.C. § 5325(a), and as determined by FTA. - (c) Exclusionary or Discriminatory Specifications.
+The Recipient agrees that it will not use any federal assistance under 49 U.S.C. chapter 53 for any procurement based on exclusionary or discriminatory specifications, as provided in 49 U.S.C. § 5325(h), unless authorized by other applicable federal laws, regulations, or requirements. - (d) Required Clauses in Third Party Contracts.
+In addition to other applicable provisions of federal law, regulations, requirements, and guidance, all third party contracts made by the Recipient under the Federal award must contain provisions covering the following, as applicable: - (1) Simplified Acquisition Threshold.
+Contracts for more than the simplified acquisition threshold, which is the inflation adjusted amount determined by the Civilian Agency Acquisition Council and the Defense Acquisition Regulations Council (Councils) as authorized by 41 U.S.C. § 1908, or otherwise set by law, must address administrative, contractual, or legal remedies in instances where contractors violate or breach contract terms, and provide for such sanctions and penalties as appropriate.
+(Note that the simplified acquisition threshold determines the procurement procedures that must be employed pursuant to 2 C.F.R. §§ 200.317-200.327.
 The simplified acquisition threshold does not exempt a procurement from other eligibility or processes requirements that may apply.
 For example, Buy America's eligibility and process requirements apply to any procurement in excess of \$150,000.
-49 U.S.C. § 5323(j)(13).)
+49 U.S.C. § 5323(j)(13).) - (2) Termination.
+All contracts in excess of \$10,000 must address termination for cause and for convenience by the non-federal entity including the manner by which it will be effected and the basis for settlement. - Part 60, all contracts that meet the definition of "federally assisted construction contract" in 41 CFR Part 60-1.3 must include the equal opportunity clause provided under 41 C.F.R. § 60-1.4(b), in accordance with Executive Order No. 11246, "Equal Employment Opportunity," 42 U.S.C. § 2000e note (30 Fed.
+Reg.
+12319, 12935, 3 C.F.R.
+1964-1965 Comp., p.
+339), as amended by Executive Order No. 11375, "Amending Executive Order No. 11246 Relating to Equal Employment Opportunity," (32 Fed.
+Reg.